 COVID-19 and Communication with Players, Volunteers and Club Officials

 In the event the FSGA learns that any person in attendance at an FSGA event is infected, being tested for, or shows verified symptoms of COVID-19, the FSGA will notify all players, officials, and the club representatives of the facts as known to the FSGA.
 Individual identification of the person potentially infected or exposed will not be divulged except when absolutely necessary.
 If a player in a competition is the person potentially infected or exposed, then the players who played with that person will also be individually notified.
 Further, the FSGA will provide updates to all persons originally notified as to the outcome of any testing or other related information.

 In all FSGA championships, an official event may be constituted by reverting to the results of an earlier round.
 Eighteen holes may constitute an official event.

 Play is governed by the current Rules of Golf and by the Florida State Golf Association's Local Rules and Terms of the Competition.

 The competition is final when the trophy has been presented to the winner or, in the absence of a prize ceremony, when all scores have been approved by the Committee.

 Additional Terms of the Competition can be found on each tournament's homepage on the FSGA's website and the Notice to Players that are distributed at each tournament.

-b) an individual member of the FSGA
+b) be an individual member of the FSGA

-- Tournaments without individual membership requirements are detailed on their respective tournament pages.
+- Tournaments without individual membership requirements

 - Professionals are allowed to play in the Florida Open, Florida Senior Open, Florida Women's Open & Senior Open, and Parent-Child Championship.